NeverQuest-Ben/NeverQuest/docs/mechanics/subclass_Druid.md

     *Type: Hybrid Spell Caster*

-    The Aethylsteel Longsword is a 1HS weapon, looted from the Cyclops camp in the Northern Gorwilds.
-Only the Cyclops beyond the bridge seems to drop this.
+    The Druid is a hybrid spell caster capable of direct damage, damage over time,  healing, healing over time, and slowing enemy movement speed.
+    This is the starting Class for the Fey.

 ## Spell Lines